 If your prescription is for something that you will need repeatedly and there’s no risk of it expiring before you finish it, you could ask your doctor for a bigger prescription to make it worthwhile.

-So rather than 24 painkillers, you could get 36 on the same prescription.
+So rather than 28 antidepressants, you could get 56 on the same prescription.

 Try subscribe and save

-Amazon’s Subscribe and Save for example allows you to save 5%-15% when you regularly order the same product to the same address.
+Amazon’s Subscribe and Save, for example, allows you to save between 5% and 15% when you regularly order the same product to the same address.

 Swap branded for own-brand medicines

 Branded medicines from the likes of Neurofen or Clarityn usually attract a huge markup compared to generic or own-brand versions.

 Ibuprofen costs £2.29 for 16 tablets at Boots, but its own-brand alternative can be bought for just 55p.

 As long as the ‘active’ ingredients are the same, the medicine will have the same effect.
 Just check the non-active ingredients for anything you may be allergic to.